strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 * `keycloak.yaml`

   A Keycloak pod you can use to start an ephemeral instance of Keycloak.
 Any changes to realms will be lost when the pod shuts down.

-This is the first yaml you'll want to deploy.
+* `keycloak-postgres.yaml`, `postgres.yaml`, `postgres-pvc.yaml`, `keycloak-realms-configmap.yaml`

+  An alternative to `keycloak.yaml`, this set of yamls deploys a standalone persistent instance of Keycloak.

 * `kafka-oauth-single.yaml`

-  A single node Kafka cluster using Apache Kafka 2.6.0 with OAuth 2 authentication using the 'demo' realm, and fast local signature validation (with keys loaded from the JWKS endpoint) for validating access tokens.
+  A single node Kafka cluster with OAuth 2 authentication using the 'demo' realm, and fast local signature validation (with keys loaded from the JWKS endpoint) for validating access tokens.

-* `kafka-oauth-single-2_6.yaml`

-  Same as `kafka-oauth-single.yaml` except using Apache Kafka 2.5.0.

 * `kafka-oauth-single-introspect.yaml`

-  A single node Kafka cluster using Apache Kafka 2.6.0 with OAuth 2 authentication using the `demo` realm, and introspection endpoint for access token validation.
+  A single node Kafka cluster with OAuth 2 authentication using the `demo` realm, and introspection endpoint for access token validation.
 It requires that a secret is first deployed:

       kubectl create secret generic my-cluster-oauth-client-secret --from-literal=clientSecret=kafka-broker-secret

 * `kafka-oauth-single-authz.yaml`

-  A single node Kafka cluster using Apache Kafka 2.6.0 with OAuth 2 authentication using the `kafka-authz` realm, a fast local signature validation, and Keycloak Authorization Services for token-based authorization.
+  A single node Kafka cluster with OAuth 2 authentication using the `kafka-authz` realm, a fast local signature validation, and Keycloak Authorization Services for token-based authorization.

+* `kafka-oauth-over-plain-single-authz.yaml`

+  A single node Kafka cluster with OAuth over PLAIN enabled.

-* `kafka-oauth-single-2_6-authz.yaml`
+* `kafka-oauth-single-authz-metrics.yaml`

-  Same as `kafka-oauth-single-authz.yaml` except using Apache Kafka 2.5.0.
+  A single node Kafka cluster with OAuth 2 authentication with OAuth metrics enabled.
+  See [README-metrics.md]() for how to setup this example.

 ### Deploying Keycloak and accessing the Keycloak Admin Console